 8 Common Astronomy Myths Debunked

 The night sky offers endless wonders, and understanding astronomy myths stars opens up a whole new dimension of stargazing.
-Whether you're stepping outside for the first time or deepening an existing hobby, this myths will guide you through the essentials.

 Myth 1: You need an expensive telescope to enjoy astronomy